AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 # WLAN Controlled Heater Thermostat for Tasmota Switch

-This is an ESP8266 based WLAN controlled ceater chermostat for a Tasmota switch.
+This is an ESP8266 based WLAN controlled heater thermostat for a Tasmota switch.

 - Uses Wemos D1 mini (ESP12) to measure temperature with DS1820 sensor.
 - Controls temperature by sending On/Off commands to Tasmota switch.